jglozada88/jglozada.github.io/index.md

 layout: default
 ---

-> The following are some hands-on projects and labs that I have completed.
+> -The following are some hands-on projects and labs that I have completed.
 Some of these were completed during the Google Cybersecurity course, while others were done independently to gain a better understanding and hands-on experience.
 I am looking forward to continuing my learning and acquiring more skills.

 [Link to another page](./another-page.html).